postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/versioning-an-api/using-external-git-repo.md

 ## Connecting to a repository

 You can connect an API in Postman to your remote Git-based repository.
-This enables you to synchronize changes between the repository and Postman.
+This enables you to sync changes between the repository and Postman.

 Keep in mind the following when connecting to a repository: